 There she was.

-The Perfect Mother that made me take a detour and buy the extra bottle of wine that wasn’t on my list.
+The Perfect Mother that made me take a detour and buy that extra bottle of wine that wasn’t on my list.

 Except she didn’t seem as graceful anymore with her face turned bright red while screaming frantically at the top of her lungs and beating both of her kids on the back seat of her car with the loaf of bread that I forgot to purchase.